 Coming full circle with your goals

 What have you learned?
-Are you ready to tackle 2016 head-on?
+Are you ready to tackle the new year head-on?

 Let’s recap some of the most important takeaways: